VoLKyyyOG/COMP30024/Chexers/Part A/Report.md

 As leapfrogging is a stronger option on sparse boards, overall the heuristic significantly underestimates true solution cost in sparse graphs due to its simplifying assumptions.

 ### Search algorithm: IDA*
 Iterative Deepening A* (IDA*) was used to search the game tree.
 IDA* combines the best-first search aspect of A*, evaluating states as f(n) = g(n) + h(n), where g(n) is the path cost to reach the state from the initial state, and h(n) a heuristic estimate of the cost to reach the goal from the state.
 Both algorithms are *optimal* given an admisible heuristic is used and are *complete* if solution states exist (which is assumed for this problem).

-However, while A* has expensive space-complexity of O(b^m), IDA* uses iterative deepening to reduce the memory complexity to polynomial O(bm) (m is max depth of tree, b is branching factor).
+[1]

+We found in experimentation that IDA* had stronger performance on average compared to A* even with optimisations, and so was our algorithm of choice.s

 As the entire solution path must be stored for this problem, all 'parent' states must be referenced.
-This forces a space complexity of O(b^m) for IDA* approach.

-#### Theoretical space/time complexity
-Our implementation of IDA* stores nodes/states in a tree structure, where child nodes are game states descending from a parent game state, as IDA* by virtue of design requires nodes be revisited at each deepening sweep to generate new nodes.
-This yields an expensive  To circumvent this, a tranposition table/set was utilised (**see below**).
+We used a tree structure, where child nodes are game states descending from a parent game state.
+This however meant O(b^m) space-complexity (b being branching factor, m the length of optimal path).

-#### Optimality
-If the heuristic function used is admissible, then the least-cost path found using IDA* is optimal. **SOURCE/PROOF?**

-#### Optimisations
-As a state is fully-observable, a Transposition Table (TT) was used to efficiently memoize the unique states (and state evaluations) encountered during a search.
-States were indexed with a memory-efficient zero-collision hash.
-During the search, newly expanded nodes that were previously generated were trimmed if they were of equal or worse total cost than previous encounters.
-This not only prevented un-necessary re-searching of identical subtrees, but ensured any stored state was the most-optimally reached so far.
- **WE NEED MAGIC'S COUNT/RATE OF TRIMMING TO GET AN IDEA OF TIME/SPACE COMPLEXITY REDUCTION?**

 #### *What features of the problem and your program’s input impact your program’s time and space requirements?
 (You might discuss the branching factor and depth of your search tree, and explain any other features of the